Bradford Odeon: Redevelopment proposals

 Since 2000, asbestos has been removed from the former New Victoria / Gaumont building but it has remained unused.
 In 2003 the regional development agency Yorkshire Forward bought it for £3 million and proposed to redevelop the site.
 Public opposition quickly formed the Bradford Odeon Rescue Group (BORG), whose campaign included a "Hug the Odeon" event in July 2007 in which an estimated 1,000 people encircled the building in a human chain.
 BORG's supporters include Richard Attenborough, George Clarke and Jonathan Foyle.

 In 2009 an open public campaign began which included several websites, Twitter accounts and Facebook groups created by members of the public.
 As part of the public 'Save The Odeon' campaign, a series of demonstrations around the building were organised by members of the public, such as an alternative Christmas lights switch-on, projections onto the towers of the building during the opening of City Park, and pinning 'get well soon' cards and flowers to the building during maintenance works.
 The public campaign gathered the support of David Hockney, Terry Jones, Terry Gilliam, Jenny Agutter, Michael Winner and Imelda Staunton.

 Yorkshire Forward contracted a commercial property development company, Langtree Group, to demolish the building and redevelop the site.
 However, in March 2012 Yorkshire Forward was abolished as a result of HM Treasury's 2010 Spending Review, and in September 2012 ownership of the building passed to the Homes and Communities Agency (HCA).

 In late 2013 the HCA sold the building to Bradford City Council for a nominal £1 on condition that the latter invest £1.32 million in its maintenance and repair.
-The City Council has invited bids to redevelop the building, retaining as much as possible of its original fabric.
+The city council invited bids to redevelop the building, retaining as much as possible of its original fabric.